Table of Contents

 - Are you coming to the party?

-One of the most common mistakes is using a question mark in indirect questions.
-Indirect questions report something rather than ask directly, so they end with a period instead of a question mark.
-For instance:
+Indirect questions report something rather than ask directly, so they should end with a period, not a question mark.

 ✔ He asked if you were coming.